The First Thanksgiving

 Many people report feeling tired after eating Thanksgiving Dinner.
 Turkey gets blamed due to its tryptophan content…an amino acid known to cause drowsiness.
 BUT recent studies show it’s the carbohydrate-rich sides and desserts that allow tryptophan to enter the brain.
 Meaning eating turkey without all the fixings may prevent the post-meal nap…but where’s the fun in that?

 How to have the best and healthiest Thanksgiving ever:

-4. Try some friendly recipe substitutions- like applesauce for half the oil required in baked goods; Greek yogurt instead of sour cream; whole wheat flour over white flour; even brown rice for white rice; and low fat or fat free dairy over whole fat dairy
+Try applesauce for half the oil required in baked goods; Greek yogurt instead of sour cream; whole wheat flour over white flour; even brown rice for white rice; and low fat or fat-free dairy over whole fat dairy.

-5. Think the plate method when selecting your sides- fill half your plate with veggies, a quarter with carbohydrate (like sweet potatoes and corn) and a quarter with protein (like turkey)
+Fill half your plate with veggies, a quarter with carbohydrates (like sweet potatoes and corn), and a quarter with protein (like turkey).

-6. Stay hydrated- drink plenty of water and limit alcohol, lowered inhibitions may cause you to over-indulge.
+Drink plenty of water and limit alcohol lowered inhibitions may cause you to over-indulge.

 Best-Ever Cauliflower Stuffing from Delish

 Swap bread for cauliflower and add another veggie to the table.

 Balsamic Roasted Brussels Sprouts

 A classic non-starchy veggie with a decadent twist!
 I’ve made this recipe two Thanksgivings in a row!